Frequent asked library questions answered:

 Genealogy

 Yes, the Blake Library has a genealogy room which houses a collection of genealogy books and CD-ROMs.
-The genealogy room has two (2) computers providing access to the Ancestry Library Edition database.
+All computers in the library provide in-house access to the Ancestry Library Edition database.

 Volunteers from the Martin County Genealogical Society are usually in the room to assist.
 More information on the Martin County Genealogical Society can be found at their website.